vuestorefront/vue-storefront/packages/core/docs/advanced/ssr-cache.md

 * Category page, where this product is listed.
 * Search page where this product is part of the results.

-Additionally, all modifiers changing what is displayed on the page, such as pagination, filtering, and sorting options, should be added as URL queries (for example `?sort=price-up&size=36&page=3`).
+Additionally, all modifiers changing what is displayed on the page, such as pagination, filtering, and sorting options, should be added as URL queries (for example, `?sort=price-up&size=36&page=3`).
 This will cause different modifier combinations to be treated as different routes, and thus, cached separately.

 ::: warning
 Don't use tags on pages, components, or composables specific to the current user, such as user profile pages or cart components.